tolauwae/phd-thesis/src/introduction/introduction.typ

 As the name suggests, multiverse debuggers allow programmers to explore multiple execution paths simultaneously, i.e., the multiverse of a program.

-Yet, the start of this decade saw many new domain-specific debugger techniques. eFor example, reversible debugging was recently adapted for _graphical programming languages_, by two projects for the Scratch language @maloney10:scratch-programming-language, Blink~@strijbol24:blink and NuzzleBug~@deiner24:nuzzlebug.
+Yet, the start of this decade saw many new domain-specific debugger techniques.
+For example, reversible debugging was recently adapted for _graphical programming languages_, by two projects for the Scratch language @maloney10:scratch-programming-language, Blink~@strijbol24:blink and NuzzleBug~@deiner24:nuzzlebug.

 Only last year, a PhD thesis @whitington24:debugging presented a novel debugger solution for _functional programming_, which allows users to inspect the behavior of OCAML programs as they are interpreted.

-Another recent trend in debugger research, is to use static analysis or model checking techniques in conjunction with debuggers, such as the _abstract debugger_ by #cite(form: "prose", <holter24:abstract>) or the _symbolic debugger_ by #cite(form: "prose", <karmios23:symbolic>).
+Another recent trend in debugger research is to use static analysis or model checking techniques in conjunction with debuggers, such as the _abstract debugger_ by #cite(form: "prose", <holter24:abstract>) or the _symbolic debugger_ by #cite(form: "prose", <karmios23:symbolic>).

 The list of debugging techniques and unique domains could go on for several more pages, and one could write a whole book about the history of debuggers.
 However, we hope the overview above provides sufficient context to the reader for now.